-The first five cards are placed just as in regular OFC, and then players get dealt three cards instead of just one.
+The first five cards are placed just as in regular OFC, but then players get dealt three cards instead of just one.
 In turn, each player then places two of the three cards in any of his or her available rows before discarding the third one face down.
 The procedure is repeated until players have completed their 13-card hands.

-It is customary not to show the third card to the the opponents, but should be remembered for your own information.
-Some players use this hidden information to purposefully discard cards that their opponents need to make their hands.
+It is customary not to show the third card to opponents when discarding, but it should be remembered for your own information.
+Some players use this hidden information to discard cards purposefully that their opponents need to make their hands.
 Discarded cards are not shuffled back in the deck.

-Scoring is the same in pineapple OFC as it is in regular OFC, and you can view the complete scoring rules on our regular OFC rules page.
+Scoring is the same in Pineapple OFC as it is in regular OFC.
+You can view the complete scoring rules on our regular OFC rules page.

-To compensate for the fact that hands are now much stronger than in regular OFC, players in pineapple OFC fantasy land get dealt 14 cards and get to play any 13 of them, discarding one.
+To compensate for the fact that hands are now much stronger than in regular OFC, players who make it to Fantasyland in Pineapple OFC are dealt 14 cards and get to play any 13 of them, discarding one.

 There you have it.
-Welcome to the Open Face Chinese Poker game where the players make hands that are twice as big in half the rounds, where fantasy land is not just possible but standard, and where you get a 14th chance at quads or a straight flush.
+Welcome to Pineapple OFC, the version of Open Face Chinese Poker in which players make hands that are twice as big in half the rounds, where Fantasyland is not just possible but standard, and where you get a 14th chance at quads or a straight flush.